algakovic/Zero-To-Hero/README.md

 Version: 1.0

 ## Executive summary:
 Zero to Hero is a recommendation system that offers users who play the popular eSports title: Overwatch a way to choose a hero to play with.
+In Overwatch, two teams of 6 players go head to head in a heated contest.
 With a growing pool of 31 heroes to choose from in 3 different roles, new and veteran users can benefit from this hero recommender.

 Often players will be stuck single-mindedly on a hero unwilling to choose a new hero to play.
 This can put enormous pressure on the team.
 These users will be able to get a hero recommended to them using Zero to hero.
 Older players who have played a long time and want to diversify their hero pool can also benefit.